 He or she should avoid unnecessary adversity while working hard to protect your rights and best interests

-The lawyer will communicate with the client about the progression of the case
+The lawyer communicates with the client about the progression of the case

 Knowledge about the divorce laws of Illinois and how the laws are applied in the county in which your divorce will be handled

 CAUTION IN SEEKING A DIVORCE ATTORNEY.
-Be very cautious when seeking a divorce attorney if the attorney guarantees results, promises a quick result for a low fee, or is giving information that sounds odd or wrong.
-Also keep in mind that the cost of an attorney is not indicative of the quality of results.
+Keep in mind that the cost of an attorney is not indicative of the quality of results.
 Simply hiring the most expensive attorney does not guarantee you will have the upper hand in the divorce.

-BUSINESS RELATIONSHIP.
-One of the most important topics to discuss with an potential divorce attorney is the cost of that attorney.
+BUSINESS RELATIONSHIP One of the most important topics to discuss with a potential divorce attorney is cost.
 Every law firm has its own policies and procedures pertaining to payment of its fees.
-Many people seeking legal counsel forget that a law firm is a business.
-As such, the attorney must receive payment for the services rendered.
+Many people seeking legal counsel forget that a law firm is a business and the attorney must receive payment for the services rendered.
 When an attorney is hired, an attorney-client relationship is formed that is, among other things, a business relationship.
-This portion of the relationship needs to be clearly defined at the onset of the relationship to avoid confusion later in this relationship.
-Most attorneys have the client sign an attorney-client contract.
-If any questions arise during the representation, a client can review the contract.
+This portion of the relationship needs to be clearly defined at the onset to avoid confusion later.
+Attorneys should have clients sign a written agreement/contract.
+If any questions arise during the representation, the attorney and/or can review the contract.

-FEE CONTRACT.
+WRITTEN AGREEMENT/CONTRACT.
 Prior to hiring any attorney, thoroughly discuss the fees of the attorney.
-Most attorneys have the client sign an attorney-client contract detailing the retainer/flate fee associated with representation; if paying by the hour the hourly rate of the attorney needs to be included; the billing practices of the attorney; the responsibilities of the client during the representation; the costs for which the client is responsible such as filing fee, service fees, copy costs, etc.; and the scope of the attorney's representation.
+Attorneys should have the client sign a contract detailing the retainer/flate fee associated with representation; if paying by the hour the hourly rate of the attorney needs to be included; the billing practices of the attorney; the responsibilities of the client during the representation; the costs for which the client is responsible such as filing fee, service fees, copy costs, etc.; and the scope of the attorney's representation.
 If you have any questions about the fee agreement ask the attorney.
 The attorney should explain what is expected of the client once the retainer is depleted.
 Some attorneys will require additional retainers to be posted upon depletion of the initial retainer.
 Other attorneys allow client to make payments if made on a regular basis.
 Prior to hiring an attorney, inquire as to what is expected once the retainer is depleted.

-Failure to pay attorney's fees.
-If the attorney is owned fees at the time the attorney withdraws from representing the client either by request of the client or by the attorney, the attorney can request a judgment against the client for the outstanding fees.
-Upon receipt of the judgment order, the attorney becomes like any other creditor.
+FEES OWED.
+If the attorney is owed fees at the time the attorney withdraws from representing the client, by request of the attorney or the client, the attorney can request a judgment against the client for the outstanding fees.